SGL Carbon: Products/applications and markets

 As of 2021, the mobility market segments (automotive and transport as well as aerospace) represent SGL Carbon's largest market.
 Industrial applications, which include growing segments such as semiconductors, make up the second-largest market, followed by the energy industry (including batteries as well as wind and solar energy).
 Further key customers are located in the chemical and textile fibers segments.

 The individual business units' products, applications and customer segments are as follows:

 Graphite Solutions

 The business unit Graphite Solutions (GS) operates primarily in the areas of graphite specialties.
 These include synthetic fine grain graphite blocks and expanded natural graphite as well as graphite anode material and materials for fuel cells.
 The main customer industries of the business unit's varied products and applications are the semiconductor, LED and solar industries, the battery and fuel cell industry, the automotive and transport segment as well as various other industries.

+Within the semiconductor segment, SGL Carbon supplies isostatic graphite components for silicon carbide crystal growth furnaces using the Physical Vapor Transport (PVT) method.
+PVT furnaces operate at temperatures exceeding 2,300 °C and require high-purity graphite with metallic impurities below 5 ppm.
+SiC crystals grown by PVT are sliced into wafers used as substrates for power semiconductors including SiC MOSFETs and SiC Schottky diodes.
+SGL Carbon also supplies silicon carbide-coated graphite susceptors for metal-organic chemical vapor deposition (MOCVD) reactors used in gallium nitride epitaxial layer deposition.

+As of 2025, SGL Carbon held long-term supply agreements with SiC substrate manufacturers, including prepayment arrangements totalling approximately €116.5 million with Wolfspeed for graphite components used in SiC crystal growth.